Pharmaceutical policy: Licensing

 This involves the approval of a product for sale in a jurisdiction.
 Typically a national agency such as the US Food and Drug Administration (specifically, the Center for Drug Evaluation and Research, or CDER), the UK Medicines and Healthcare products Regulatory Agency or Health Canada or Ukrainian Drug Registration Agency is responsible for reviewing a product and approving it for sale.
 The regulatory process typically focuses on quality, safety and efficacy.
+In Japan, pharmacovigilance is overseen by the Pharmaceuticals and Medical Devices Agency and the Ministry of Health, Labour and Welfare.
+In China, these matters are handled by the National Center for Adverse Drug Reaction Monitoring under the Ministry of Health of China.
+All companies wishing to sell their products in Saudi Arabia must register with the SFDA (Saudi Food and Drug Authority).
 To be approved for sale a product must demonstrate that it is generally safe (or has a favourable risk/benefit profile relative to the condition it is intended to treat), that it does what the manufacturer claims and that it is produced to high standards.
 Internal staff and expert advisory committees review products.
 Once approved, a product is given an approval letter or issued with a notice of compliance, indicating that it may now be sold in the jurisdiction.
 In some cases, such approvals may have conditions attached, requiring, for example additional 'post-marketing' trials to clarify an issue (such as efficacy in certain patient populations or interactions with other products) or criteria limiting the product to certain uses.